 February - November 2018

-In the spirit of Bernstein, we will present a two-phase residency for young creatives-led by inspiring teaching artists-to compose new works that explore our Nation's history and its ongoing struggle to become a more perfect union.
+In the spirit of Bernstein, the Mann presents a two-phase residency for young creatives, led by inspiring teaching artists, to compose new works that explore the nation's history and its ongoing struggle to become a more perfect union.
 These works will employ elements of the libretto from Bernstein's musical 1600 Pennsylvania Avenue as a foundation and inspiration.

-Phase 1 will run from February through May 2018 at KIPP DuBois Collegiate Academy, led by Darin Atwater, the Mann's commissioned composer for A Tribute to Leonard Bernstein.
-Darin and select KIPP faculty will work in tandem: (1) to guide scholar artists in studying the content and structure of the 1600-Penn libretto, and (2) to explore principles of song composition and instrumental arranging as tools that give poetic voice and expression to their thoughts about social justice, informed by their personal experiences.
+Phase 1 ran from February through May 2018 at KIPP DuBois Collegiate Academy and was led by Darin Atwater, the Mann's commissioned composer for Bernstein: Broadway & Beyond.
+Darin and select KIPP faculty worked in tandem: (1) to guide scholar-artists in studying the content and structure of the 1600 Pennsylvania Avenue libretto, and (2) to explore principles of song composition and instrumental arranging as tools that give poetic voice and expression to their thoughts about social justice, informed by their personal experiences.
 Building upon these same objectives, Phase 2 of this project will run for eight weeks during the fall term of 2018.
-In this phase, The Art of Songwriting residency will be expanded to include scholar artists at KIPP DuBois Collegiate Academy and String Theory Charter School, led by teaching-artists Greg Corbin and Jawanza Kobie.
+In this phase, the Art of Songwriting residency will be expanded to include scholar-artists at KIPP DuBois Collegiate Academy and String Theory Charter School, led by teaching-artists Greg Corbin and Jawanza Kobie.
 At the conclusion of this second project phase, young creatives will spend two weeks in a music studio to record their compositions.
 Their works will be shared online via the Mann's social media platforms.